.NET HELP

 UIntPtr, the unsigned counterpart of IntPtr, also has the same size as a pointer.
 It provides the same value range as IntPtr on the same platform, but only for non-negative values.
 The default value of an UIntPtr is also 0.

-Converting between different numeric types in C# is also a crucial part of understanding how to use them effectively.
+Depending on the use case, it’s important to use the correct data type in your code.
 In many cases, you may have a value of one type and need to use it as another type.
-C#

 Implicit conversions happen automatically when the value to be converted will fit into the new data type without losing any information.
 For example, you can implicitly convert an int to a long, as a long can store the same value as an int.